top of page

 Be Aware

-The bottom line is this.
-Under all international fit testing protocols and standards, there is no such thing as a "bearded fit test."
+But be aware.
+Under all international fit testing protocols and standards, including the AS/NZS 1715:2009, there is no such thing as a "bearded fit test."

 Are there ANY facial hairstyles I can sport?